Delay-induced homoclinic bifurcations in modified gradient bistable systems and their relevance to optimisation: Eigenvalues of the fixed points

 \section{Eigenvalues of the fixed points}

-From Sec.~\ref{DDE_simple} it becomes apparent that in (\ref{dde_whole}) with a smooth $V$ having minima and maxima, one should expect an interplay between periodic solutions born from the minima, and attractors born from homoclinic bifurcations associated with the maxima directly or indirectly.
-To predict the behavior of the solution near a minimum, or the one resulting from a homoclinic bifurcation related to a maximum, one needs to know the eigenvalues of the relevant fixed points.
-In Supplementary Note we performed the linear stability analysis of the fixed points of (\ref{dde_whole}) and showed that their eigenvalues $\lambda_k$ can be expressed in terms of the Lambert function $W(z)$ with $z \mathbb{R}$ and $W \mathbb{C}$ as
+From Section~\ref{DDE_simple} it becomes apparent that in (\ref{dde_whole}) with a smooth $V$ having minima and maxima, one should expect an interplay between periodic solutions born from the minima, and attractors born from homoclinic bifurcations associated with the maxima directly or indirectly.
+To predict the behaviour of the solution near a minimum, or the one resulting from a homoclinic bifurcation related to a maximum, one needs to know the eigenvalues of the relevant fixed points.
+In Section S-I of Supplementary Note we performed the linear stability analysis of the fixed points of (\ref{dde_whole}) and showed that their eigenvalues $\lambda_k$ can be expressed in terms of the Lambert function $W(z)$ with $z \mathbb{R}$ and $W \mathbb{C}$ as

 where $J f'(x^*)$ and $x^*$ is the fixed point.
 Function $W(z)$ has countably many branches, as illustrated in Fig.~S2, and $W_{k}$ is its $k$-th branch.
 Therefore, $\frac{\lambda_k}{J} \frac{W_{k}(z)}{z} \frac{W_{k}(J\tau)}{(J\tau)}$.
 Figures \ref{fig_eigenvalues_min} and \ref{fig_eigenvalues_max} show eigenvalues of the fixed points at the landscape minimum and maximum, respectively (compare with Fig.~S2).